 Tea tree oil is an essential oil that may help treat several skin conditions.
 Anecdotal evidence suggests that it may help get rid of skin tags.

 People who try it apply a few drops of the oil to a cotton ball, which they affix to the skin tag with a bandage.
-They leave the cotton ball on the skin tag for 10 minutes, three times a day.
+They leave the cotton ball on the skin tag for 10 minutes, three times per day.
 It may take several days or weeks for the tag to fall off.

 However, a person should exercise caution, as tea tree oil can irritate sensitive skin.
 Do not use this oil on tags in the eye area.